 2. No Hard Work: Smart Work is the only key to Success

 According to Tim Ferriss, you should design your Kickstarter strategy to be “smart”.
 Due to the internet, the consumer market has become more intelligent and rational.
-He advises keeping the following things in check before getting too engrossed in the process of your campaign.
+He advises keeping the important things in check before getting too engrossed in the process of your campaign.

 3. Pre-planning your Marketing Activities

-Also, according to the Kickstarter website, 165,971 projects have been successfully funded by the platform while 281,399 projects failed to collect funds.
+According to the Kickstarter website, 165,971 projects have been successfully funded by the platform while 281,399 projects failed to collect funds.